If I could but possess your smallest toe,

 Are not one cent of value when I see

 Into my heart from your resplendent being

-The finest joys that ever fluxed in matter.
+The finest joys to ever flux in matter,

-Are in your very soul, the earth is scattered.
+Are in your very soul, all else is scattered.

 I live a god forever in your glance,